Career Definition for an Elevator Technician

 Source: *US Bureau of Labor Statistics

-In most instances, an elevator technician will be a high school graduate and will participate in an apprenticeship program requiring three to four years of training; apprentices earn 144 hours of technical instruction and 2,000 hours of on-the-job training during each year of training.
+In most instances, an elevator technician will be a high school graduate and will participate in an apprenticeship program requiring about four years of training; apprentices earn 144 hours of technical instruction and 2,000 hours of on-the-job training during each year of training.
 Union membership is typical for employment as an elevator technician.
 Elevator technicians are currently required to be licensed in 35 states.
 Certification, however, is not required but can help show a technician's knowledge and capability in the field.
-Two certification programs are offered through the National Association of Elevator Contractors.
+Certification programs are offered through the National Association of Elevator Contractors.

 An elevator technician career requires skills in such areas as math and physics.
 An ability to perceive and solve problems is helpful to the elevator technician.
 Both patience and an ability to work with employers and with clients is important.